Section (military unit): British Army rifle and Lewis gun sections (Interbellum)

-British Army rifle section (World War II and the Cold War)
+British Army rifle section (World War II)

-The rifle section of a Second World War infantry battalion was generally formed of a corporal as the section commander, a lance corporal as the section 2iC from April 1943 onwards, and a varying number of private soldiers depending on the year of the war.
-The corporal variously carried a Lee-Enfield rifle, a Thompson submachine gun, (Note: Both this and the Sten were referred to as "machine carbines" in the British parlance of the day, though the Thompson was initially referred to as a submachine gun) or a Sten submachine gun depending on the year of the war, (Note: The Thompson entered service in 1940; while initial issues were mostly destined for the Home Guard and then the Commandos, some stocks did enter regular Army service in time for the Battle of France.
-The Sten entered service in 1941 but did not immediately replace the Thompson, and even as the Sten became more and more common some units such as the Eighth Army continued to use the Thompson as their primary submachine gun in the war's final years.) one private would be the section gunner with a Bren light machine gun, and all other section members were armed with Lee–Enfield rifles (though the corporal might swap his submachine gun with another member of the section).
+The rifle section of a Second World War-era infantry platoon was generally formed of a corporal as the section commander, a lance corporal as the section 2iC from April 1943 onwards, and a varying number of private soldiers depending on the year of the war.
+The corporal variously carried a Lee-Enfield rifle, a Thompson submachine gun, (Note: Both this and the Sten were referred to as "machine carbines" in the British parlance of the day, though the Thompson was initially referred to as a submachine gun) or a Sten submachine gun, again depending on the year of the war, (Note: The Thompson entered service in 1940; while initial stocks were mostly destined for the Home Guard and then the Commandos, some did enter regular Army service in time for the Battle of France.
+The Sten entered service in 1941 but did not immediately replace the Thompson, and even as the Sten became more and more common some units such as the Eighth Army continued to use the Thompson as their primary submachine gun in the war's final years.) one private was the section gunner with a Bren light machine gun, and all other section members were armed with Lee–Enfield rifles.
+(Note: The corporal could swap his submachine gun with another member of the section, however.)
 At the onset of hostilities in 1939, the section consisted of the section commander, one Bren gunner and his assistant, and five riflemen for a total of eight men; in 1940, this was increased to ten men.
 A typical section as of 1944 was divided into a 'rifle group' consisting of the section commander and six riflemen, and a 'gun group' consisting of the section 2IC and gun controller, the section gunner or Bren No. 1, and the Bren No. 2 carrying a spare barrel for the Bren gun; the six riflemen each carried two Bren magazines and a bandolier with a further fifty rounds, the Bren No. 2 carried five magazines, and the other two members of the gun group carried four magazines for a total of a thousand rounds of ammunition for the Bren.
 Three sections together formed a platoon, with two being forward sections and the third being a reserve.
+Section tactics were designed with a view to bringing the section machine gun to bear on the enemy and providing support to it; once the gun group had suppressed the enemy ("winning the firefight"), the rifle group would assault and destroy the enemy position with the gun group providing fire until the last safe moment.